Semen Analysis: Procedure & ResultsFertility Treatment

 Semen Analysis Results

 Depending on the factors to be analyzed, the lab will hand in the semen analysis results within 24 to 72 hours.
-There are several factors to consider in a spermogram, including the sperm count, sperm motility, sperm morphology, pH and volume of the semen, etc. In the following, we discuss each parameter in detail:
+Several factors to consider in a spermogram include sperm count, sperm motility, sperm morphology, pH and volume of the semen, etc. In the following, we discuss each parameter in detail:

 One of the main factors to be analyzed in semen analysis is sperm count (sperm count test).
 Usually, there should be 15 to 200 million sperm in each ejaculation; if there are less than 15 million sperm in your semen, your chance of getting your partner pregnant decreases.
 Low sperm count can occur in men with testosterone deficiency or congenital bilateral absence of vas deferens (CBAVD).

-This factor indicates what percent of sperm have a standard shape in a sperm analysis.
-If this percentage is more than 5%, you have healthy sperms that can fertilize an egg.
+Sperm morphology indicates what percent of sperm have a standard shape in a sperm analysis.
+If this percentage is more than 5%, you have healthy sperm that can fertilize an egg.